 Managing Rules on the Dashboard

 The Rules list page shows you the Live and Test Rules that are in place.
 You can search for specific rules by name using the search bar at the top left of the rules list page.
-Alternatively, you can also filter by Ravelin Action and who created the rule by using the dropdown filters on the right of the rules list page.
+Alternatively, you can also filter by Action and the user that created the rule by using the dropdown filters on the right of the rules list page.

 To edit or delete a rule, select the menu option towards the right of each rule.